-Collision between Greek Coast Guard vessel, migrant boat kills at least 14
+Collision between Greek coastguard vessel, migrant boat kills at least 14

 Footage shared by Greece’s Ta Nea newspaper appeared to show at least one person being brought from a boat docked next to a jetty into a vehicle with blue flashing lights.

-An unnamed Coast Guard official told the Reuters news agency that the collision occurred after the migrant boat “manoeuvred toward” a Coast Guard vessel that had instructed it to turn back.
+An unnamed coastguard official told the Reuters news agency that the collision occurred after the migrant boat “manoeuvred toward” a coastguard vessel that had instructed it to turn back.

 Greece has long been a key transit point for migrants and refugees from the Middle East, Africa and Asia trying to reach Europe.

-In 2015 and 2016, Greece was on the frontline of a migration crisis as nearly one million people landed on its islands, including Chios, from nearby Turkiye.
+In 2015 and 2016, Greece was on the front line of a migration crisis, with nearly one million people landing on its islands, including in Chios, from nearby Turkiye.

-But arrivals have dropped in recent years as Greece has toughened its migration policies, including tighter border controls and sea patrols.
+But arrivals have dropped in recent years as Greece has toughened its asylum seeker and migrant policies, including by tightening border controls and sea patrols.

-The country has come under scrutiny for its treatment of migrants and refugees approaching by sea, including one shipwreck in 2023 in which hundreds of migrants died after what witnesses said was the Coast Guard’s attempt to tow their trawler.
+The country has come under scrutiny for its treatment of migrants and asylum seekers approaching by sea, including after a shipwreck in 2023 in which hundreds of migrants and refugees died after what witnesses said was the coastguard’s attempt to tow their trawler.

 The European Union’s border agency said last year that it was reviewing 12 cases of potential human rights violations by Greece, including some allegations that people seeking asylum were pushed back from Greece’s frontiers.